-The financial services cybersecurity environment is extremely complex, with a dizzying number of often-overlapping regulations, ongoing threats, and understaffed teams trying to manage it all.
-Despite paying significant attention to security, many organizations continue to be the targets of advanced persistent threats, fraud, sophisticated phishing campaigns, and other bold efforts to access the personally identifiable information (PII) and other sensitive IP they maintain.
+The cybersecurity landscape in financial services is highly complex, marked by an overwhelming array of overlapping regulations, persistent threats, and understaffed teams struggling to keep pace.
+Even with substantial investments and focus on security, many organizations remain vulnerable to advanced persistent threats, fraud, sophisticated phishing attacks, and other aggressive attempts to access the personally identifiable information (PII) and sensitive intellectual property they hold.

-Business Email Compromise (BEC) Fraud and Ransomware Attacks Delivered Through Phishing
+Business Email Compromise, Fraud and Ransomware Attacks Delivered Through Phishing

 Maintaining Compliance with Strict Regulations